After an excellent experience at the Ohio Railway Museum, Elizabeth and I drove south to London for our first depot.

 The historical markers about the Granville T. Woods.

-Baltimore and Ohio caboose C1939 built by Baltimore and Ohio in 1925.
+Baltimore and Ohio caboose C1939 built by the railroad in 1925.

 Cincinnati, Hamilton and Dayton Railway freight house, which was acquired by the Baltimore and Ohio in 1917.